ericnjkim/morse_transmitter/README.md

 ### WIP
 - See if I can get the morse buttons to be replaced with a single button and work off timing for dots and dashes.
+- Disconnect operations for sockets need to be fixed and integrated.